AamirNazir11/AamirNazir11.github.io/README.md

-# Lab1
+# BigBrainBlogs
-This is the repo for Lab 1
+This is the repo for BigBrainBlogs.
+Link to the website: https://aamirnazir11.github.io/

 # Home
 This is the Home page of the website